Can one hear the shape of a target zone?: The model. Risk aversion shocks, mean-preserving spreads and exchange target zones with finite exit time

-where the excess returns required to complete the no-arbitrage condition decreases with the investors' risk aversion, since $\frac{d\mathbb{Q}}{d\mathbb{\mathbb{\tilde{Q}}}}$ increases with a realization of $+ \lambda$ (decreased risk aversion) and vice versa.
-This is equivalent to the modified UIP condition in \eqref{eq:uip1}, where the time-varying risk premium is dependent on the change in investor risk aversion.
-If we assume again log-normality of the foreign bond, since the change in risk aversion is equally likely on each side (each $\pm \lambda$ is realized with probability 0.5), it's easily shown that that the new measure after the change in risk aversion is given by a Gaussian density identical to the pricing kernel without the curvature change, and an oscillating term that takes values $\pm \lambda$ with equal probability, represented by a Bernoulli variable, that makes the overall process non-Gaussian.
-We note that the overall new measure $d \mathbb{\tilde{Q}}/d\mathbb{P}$ is still a martingale but is not Gaussian, even assuming an underlying Gaussian process: the oscillation of the change in curvature of the utility function generates an extra term
+where $\mathbb{E} \{ d X_t \}$ is the expectation of the log exchange rate conditional on information available up to $t$ and $i^*$, $i$ are respectively the foreign and domestic interest rates.
+In \eqref{uipnew} the excess returns required to complete the no-arbitrage condition decrease with the investors' risk aversion, since $\frac{d\mathbb{Q}}{d\mathbb{\tilde{Q}}}$ increases with a realization of $+\lambda$ (decreased risk aversion) and vice versa.
+Equation \eqref{uipnew} is a modified UIP condition where the time-varying risk premium is dependent on the change in investor risk aversion.
+If we assume again log-normality of the foreign bond, since the change in risk aversion is equally likely on each side (each $\pm \lambda$ is realized with probability 0.5), it's easily shown that that the new measure after the change in risk aversion is given by a Gaussian density identical to the pricing kernel without the curvature change, and an oscillating term that takes values $\pm \lambda$ with equal probability, represented by a Bernoulli variable.
+We note that the overall new measure $d \mathbb{\tilde{Q}}/d\mathbb{P}$ is still a martingale but is not Gaussian, even assuming an underlying (log) Normal distribution: the oscillation of the change in curvature of the utility function generates an extra term

-up to a normalization constant, which is exactly the perturbation of a Gaussian process by means of a Bernoulli variable in the drift.
-We therefore have a risk premium that is dependent on the oscillation of investors' risk aversion, $\pm \lambda$ with equal probability.
-Using equations 1-4, we recover the standard flexible-price monetary model of the exchange rate as
+which is exactly the perturbation of a Gaussian process by means of a Bernoulli variable in the drift.
+We therefore have a risk premium that is dependent on the oscillation of investors' risk aversion, $\pm \lambda$ with equal probability. \\

-where $v_t $ is a money demand shock (velocity) $m_t$ is money supply, usually assumed to be controlled by the central bank.
-The fundamental process for the exchange rate evolves according to $df_t = d v_t + d m_t$.
-The velocity includes all money demand variables, and therefore includes the varying risk premia from the modified UIP condition.
-It is commonly modeled as a driftless Brownian motion, but in order to include from \eqref{eq:uip1} the perturbations caused by time-varying risk aversion given by \eqref{uipnew} and \eqref{pert} we augment it with the Bernoulli variable $\lambda \mathcal{B}$, where $\mathcal{B}$ takes values $\pm 1$ with probability 0.5.
-This allows us to represent the non-Gaussian dynamics required by the modified UIP condition, and allows us to write the fundamental process in absence of central bank interventions as